 In Rio de Janeiro, the Bovespa share index had dropped 6 per cent by lunchtime.
-It finished the day 5.13 per cent down at 6,954.
 Emerging market bond prices fell across the board, with investors still bearing the scars of Russia's debt default last summer.

-The Brazilian government is already mired in a mammoth political battle to push budget cuts through the Congress.
+The Brazilian government, led by President Ferdinand Cardoso, is already mired in a mammoth political battle to push budget cuts through the congress.
 The lower house has already delivered one blow to the international rescue package: last month it rejected the first part of the government's plans to get its budget deficit under control.

 As a result, capital flows out of the country accelerated to reach more than $5bn in December, surpassing the funds the IMF had pumped in during the month.
 Until yesterday the outflows had slowed down since the start of the new year, but analysts are sceptical that the deficit reduction package will be passed.

 If the government does not win the political battle, further tranches of the international loans could be at risk.

 "It's a close call," said David Lubin at HSBC Markets.
 He said investors might not be prepared to wait as long as Brazil needed to see the fruits of its economic reforms.